 The responding patrol deputy will conduct a preliminary investigation and determine if a crime has been committed (Arson).
 The Bomb/Arson Unit should be notified on all vehicle fires which are deemed to be of a suspicious nature.
-(11-09-17)
+If the vehicle is found to be reported stolen, a separate case number should be assigned.-The recovery investigation will be assigned to the station auto theft detective.
+(04-18-2024)

-6.9 BOMB THREAT INVESTIGATIONS
+6.9 BOMB THREATS/EXPLOSION PROCEDURES